ychuhp/baker_research/report.md

 Multiple Sequence Alignment
 Definition: Given a CA SEQUENCE of length L, find other related sequences to the sequence, which are aligned to the original with gaps, replacement, and deletion.
 The collection of sequences with length L as a result from this process is called a MSA.
+This process will output an MSA alignment file

 ## HHblits (Soedinglab)
 Classical alignment methods directly compared sequences to determine alignment